Route 66: United We Stand, Divided We Fall

 - El Reno & Hinton– Cheyenne-Arapaho Tribes

-- Yukon – Garth Brook’s birthplace & Express Clydesdales
+- Yukon – Garth Brook’s hometown & Express Clydesdales

 - Fort Reno & Cheyenne-Arapaho Tribes